korinVR/VRGestureRecognizer/README.md

 ### FrameSynthesis/VRGestureRegornizer/Example/Example.unity

 A test scene to recognize gestures.
-You can tweak RecognizeNod and RecognizeHeadshake functions in VRGestureRecogniser.cs.
+You can tweak RecognizeNod and RecognizeHeadshake functions in VRGestureRecognizer.cs.

 ### ScriptExample/ScriptExample.unity